cannatag/ldap3/README.txt

     - Added context manager to Connection class
     - Added readOnly parameter to Connection class
     - Fixed a bug in search with 'less than' parameter
+    - Remove validation of available SSL protocols because different Python interpreters can use different ssl packages

 * 0.7.3 - 2014.01.05
     - Added SASL DIGEST-MD5 support